Gorillas & Chimpanzees of Uganda

-Uganda lies at the very heart of Africa and provides the headwaters of the continent's two greatest rivers: the White Nile and the Congo.
-Some of its most important habitat lies at the borders of Rwanda and the Democratic Republic of Congo - a triangle where just 786 Mountain Gorillas survive, of which approximately 400 live within Uganda's Bwindi Impenetrable Forest.
-Bwindi (source: WWF).
+Uganda lies at the very heart of Africa and provide the headwaters of the continent's two greatest rivers: the White Nile and the Congo.
+Some of its most important habitat lies at the borders of Rwanda and the Democratic Republic of Congo - a triangle where just 786 Mountain Gorillas survive, of which approximately 400 live within Uganda's Bwindi Impenetrable Forest (source: WWF).

 The scenery in this part of the world is spectacular, with volcanic mountains driving upwards out lush Afro-montane forest.
 In addition to gorillas, there are 350 species of bird here including the Bartailed Trogon and Blue headed Sunbird; and other primates include the Black & White Colobus Monkeys and Chimpanzees screaming unseen in the valleys below.